django/django/README.rst

 To get more help:

 * Join the ``#django`` channel on irc.freenode.net.
 Lots of helpful people hang out there.
 See https://freenode.net/kb/answer/chat if you're new to IRC.

-* Join the django-users mailing list, or read the archives, at https://groups.google.com/group/django-users.
+* Join the Django-users mailing list, or read the archives, at https://groups.google.com/group/django-users.

 To contribute to Django: